 From the response Beth had to the post, it is evident that thousands of people resonate with this idea, myself included.

-My wife, Nic and I were reflecting on this quote because we both respond in quite similar ways during tough times.
-We chatted about why we thought it was we might find it so difficult to look outside of ourselves for assistance when we need it.
-And why, even though we are aware in theory that it can be the best thing to do, in practice it is our default position to turn inwards without seeking help.
+Nic and I were reflecting on this quote because we both respond in quite similar ways during tough times.
+We chatted about why we think it might be hard for introverts to ask for assistance sometimes, even when we need it.
+And even when we know we need it, why our default position might be to turn inwards.

 1. You Tell Yourself that You Have it Easy Compared to Others